 Details on weekly releases#

-The releases for your projects have been discussed in the lecture.
-Here there is detailed information in one location.
+Releases for your projects were discussed Lecture 4.
+Here we give detailed information in one location.

 What is a release?#